yonilerner/cs2-retakes-allocator/README.md

 ### Configuration

+The config file is located in the plugin folder under `config/config.json`.

 - `RoundTypePercentages`: The frequency of each type of round.
 The values must add up to `100`.
 - `UsableWeapons`: The weapons that can be allocated.
 Any weapon removed from this list cannot be used.
 - `AllowedWeaponSelectionTypes`: The types of weapon allocation that are allowed.